 It’s a spectacular end.
 And not just end of the day, but of the entire Carretera Austral trip.

 Villa O’Higgins, a magical place in Chilean Patagonia

 When we stepped off the bus, it was dark, foggy and cold.
-The hostel with a smoke coming out of the chimney was a promising possibility of having a nice place to sleep.
+The hostel with a cloud of smoke coming out of the chimney was a promising possibility of having a nice place to sleep.
 In late March, it was the coldest place so far and we’ve chosen to stay in a hostel after two weeks of camping.

-Hostel El Mosco turned out to be a big cozy cabin with a fireplace full of friendly and outdoor loving people.
+Hostel El Mosco turned out to be a big cozy cabin with a fireplace full of friendly and outdoor-loving people.
 We passed by a few people heading out for an overnight hike the next morning.
 The hostel has plenty of private and dorm rooms, cabins, a big kitchen and common area, library & maps, and wifi.

 This hostel can’t be booked through Hostelworld or booking, you can book it in advance here.
 Or just show up and they’ll have a place for you.
 It costs 12,000 CLP (18 USD) for a bed in a dorm room and 5,000 CLP per person for camping.